tylerturdenpants/ember-attacher/README.md

 * Has no default class or roles.
 * Does not modify the target in any way.
-* Adds `aria-hidden` attribute to the popper element
+* Adds `aria-hidden` attribute to the floating element

 ### `{{#attach-tooltip}}`

 A tooltip attacher.
 Subclass of `{{#attach-popover}}`

-* Has the default class `'ember-attacher-popper ember-attacher-tooltip'`
+* Has the default class `'ember-attacher-floating ember-attacher-tooltip'`
   * The default tooltip classes can be modified by altering the `tooltipClass` default.
 See [here](#user-defined-defaults) for details on editing default values.